About the sustainability scorecard

 - Understand areas of relative strength

-Our list of companies are scored against seven sustainability criteria including:
+Our list of companies are scored against eight sustainability criteria including:

 2. Sustainability commitments and incentives.
-Evidence of board level incentives tied to ESG targets demonstrates that the organisation sees achieving sustainability targets as core to its long term competitiveness.
+The integration of ESG performance into board and employee level incentives demonstrates that the organisation sees achieving sustainability targets as core to its long-term competitiveness.

 7. Enablement.
 Companies that are committed to enabling their customers to reduce their carbon footprint will have concerted initiatives that are delivering measurable benefits.